tutoruniverse/ahaui/packages/css/README.md

 ## Copyright and license

-Code and documentation copyright 2020 the [Got It, Inc.](https://www.got-it.ai) Code released under the [Apache-2.0 License](https://github.com/gotitinc/aha-css/blob/master/LICENSE).
+AhaUI-CSS is licensed under the [Apache-2.0 License](https://github.com/gotitinc/ahaui/blob/main/LICENSE), sponsored and supported by [Got It, Inc.](https://www.got-it.co).